Interested in the top Canadian cleantech stocks? Here are the five biggest gainers of the year on the TSX and TSXV.

-Analysts expect a few key trends to dominate the global cleantech sector in 2021, such as offshore wind energy, electric vehicles (EVs), EV infrastructure and clean energy commercial long-haul transportation solutions, such as hydrogen and energy storage installations.
+Analysts see a few key trends dominating the global cleantech sector in 2021, such as offshore wind energy, electric vehicles (EVs), EV infrastructure and clean energy commercial long-haul transportation solutions, such as hydrogen and energy storage installations.

 4. Spark Power Group (TSXV:SPG)

 Year-to-date gain: 46.21 percent; current share price: C$2.12

 Spark Power Group provides end-to-end electrical contracting, operations and maintenance services to the industrial, commercial, utility and renewable asset markets in North America.
 The top Canadian cleantech stock also offers energy sustainability solutions to those same markets.

 Spark Power started off the year with the launch of its first EV fleet, and later announced the continued expansion of its operational footprint in the US with the opening of new branches in Minnesota, North Carolina, New York and Texas.
 In May, Spark Power launched energy-efficiency services for small- to medium-sized manufacturers in the commercial and industrial space in both Canada and the US.